lefti-/spin-pong/README.md

 How to download?
 ----------------
-First you have to download the game binary.
+You have to download the game binary, assets and required .dll's.
 Navigate to the folder "bin".
 Click the file "spinpong.zip".
 On the right, click the button named "Raw".
 This should download the .zip file.

 How to play?
 ------------